mirrorganger/algo-reverb-rust/README.md

-# Schroeder reverb plugin written in Rust
+# Schroeder reverb plugin written in Rust 🦀

 Reverb audio plugin written in Rust.

-It implements the [classic Schroeder reverb](https://ccrma.stanford.edu/~jos/pasp/Schroeder_Reverberators.html)
+It implements the classic [Schroeder](https://ccrma.stanford.edu/~jos/pasp/Schroeder_Reverberators.html) reverb algorithm.

-The plugin uses the [nih-plug](https://github.com/robbert-vdh/nih-plug.git)  audio plugin plugin framework to produce VST3 and Clap plugins.
+The plugin uses the [nih-plug](https://github.com/robbert-vdh/nih-plug.git)  audio plugin framework to produce VST3 and Clap plugins.

-### Bulding
+### Building

 First, get a hold of the [euterpe-rs](https://github.com/mirrorganger/euterpe-rs.git) submodule use by the project: